HBIbidunni/AirBnB_clone_v4/README.md

 ## Environment
 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3).
-To run the AirBnB Clone - RESTful API, you need the following software installed on your system:
+To run the __AirBnB Clone - Web dynamic__, you need the following software installed on your system:

 * Python 3.x
+* Flasgger
-* Flask
+* JQuery
 * SQLAlchemy
 * SQLite (for local development)